Pfizer profit soars in first quarter, revises 2022 forecast

 Sales of that vaccine topped analyst expectations for the quarter, but revenue from Paxlovid fell short.

-Pfizer said it still expects Comirnaty to bring in about $32 billion in sales this year, with Paxlovid recording around $22 billion.

-President Joe Biden’s administration is pushing to expand access to Paxlovid, and sales are expected to pick up later this year.
+However, sales of the treatment are expected to pick up later this year, and President Joe Biden’s administration is pushing to expand access to Paxlovid.

-“We are seeing strong sings for increasing demand for Paxlovid,” Chairman and CEO Albert Bourla told analysts Tuesday.
+“We are seeing strong signs for increasing demand for Paxlovid,” Chairman and CEO Albert Bourla told analysts Tuesday.

 He added that Pfizer booked only a small portion of revenue in the first quarter from the roughly 6 million doses it has shipped so far.
 He noted that international sales will be booked in the second quarter.